MosaLingua Review: A Great Tool With A Lot Of Resources

 The videos are usually embedded directly from YouTube, which means you could probably find them on your own for free.
 However, when you’re learning a new language, it can be really difficult to find helpful and entertaining videos in your target language without spending hours searching.

 MosaLingua Web’s list of language learning videos can save you a lot of time because it already has so many options.
 There is also a transcript for each video, which isn’t always available on Youtube (more on that below).
+It doesn’t really have any TV series or movies though.
+If you’re looking for something along those lines, Lingopie is worth checking out.

 The video categories available are: